altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 - the way schema evolution is handled differs from how one would go about it in a mutable database setting
 - (e.g. in typical CRUD database applications).

-The system needs to be able to continue to work in the presence of “old” events which were stored under the “old” schema.
+The system needs to be able to continue to work in the presence of "old" events which were stored under the "old" schema.
 - We also want to limit complexity in the business logic layer,
 - exposing a consistent view over all of the events of a given type to PersistentActor s and persistence queries.
 - This allows the business logic layer to focus on solving business problems instead of having to explicitly deal with different schemas.

 In summary, schema evolution in event sourced systems exposes the following characteristics:
 - Allow the system to continue operating without large scale migrations to be applied.
-- Allow the system to read “old” events from the underlying storage,
+- Allow the system to read "old" events from the underlying storage,
-    - however present them in a “new” view to the application logic.
+    - however present them in a "new" view to the application logic.
 - Transparently promote events to the latest versions during recovery (or queries)
     - such that the business logic need not consider multiple versions of events.